Applies to: Microsoft Outlook 2013

 Disable Reading Pane Compose feature

 If you don't like this feature you can turn it off in File, Options, Mail.
-Find the Replies and forwards group and deselect the option to Use inline replies when replying or forwarding.
+Find the Replies and forwards group and select the option to Open replies and forwards in a new window.
 It's about halfway down the page.

 The buttons in the reading pane are not removed but will open a new window.